 Sources for aggregated data Survey responses from clean cooking stakeholders.
 Guidance for estimation/ analysis Strong value is defined as achieving a rating of 4 or 5 on the Likert scale.
 Known data limitations The perception of "strong value" is subjective and can be interpreted differently in different contexts.
-CCA should make every effort to source responses from as many stakeholders as possible to avoid bias.
-There is a high risk of social desirability bias from stakeholders seeking future support from, or collaboration with, CCA.
+The Alliance should make every effort to source responses from as many stakeholders as possible to avoid bias.
+There is a high risk of social desirability bias from stakeholders seeking future support from, or collaboration with, the Alliance.
 If possible, consider anonymizing responses.
 Other considerations and related links

-Indicator name REL2.
-Number of reports published with CCA input Theory of change component Indicator measuring Generate research, evidence, and learning Disaggregation By type: Scientific and technical Tools Policy briefs By topic: Monitoring, evaluation and learning Markets Sector status By geographic region that is the focus of the content: East Asia and Pacific Europe and Central Asia Latin America and the Caribbean Middle East and North Africa North America South Asia Sub-Saharan Africa Not regionally specific Covering multiple regions By author or publisher Indicator definitions CCA input: A member of CCA's team, including permanent or temporary staff, consultants, ambassadors, board or advisory board members who has contributed to the publication through funding, technical support, advice, editing, or other inputs.
+DELO Number of non-order contribute of color Allice Contribute All Indicator name REL2.
+Number of reports published with Alliance input Theory of change component Indicator measuring Generate research, evidence, and learning Disaggregation By type: Scientific and technical Tools Policy briefs By topic: Monitoring, evaluation and learning Markets Sector status By geographic region that is the focus of the content: East Asia and Pacific Europe and Central Asia Latin America and the Caribbean Middle East and North Africa North America South Asia Sub-Saharan Africa Not regionally specific Covering multiple regions By author or publisher Indicator definitions Alliance input: A member of the Clean Cooking Alliance team, including permanent or temporary staff, consultants, ambassadors, board or advisory board members who has contributed to the publication through funding, technical support, advice, editing, or other inputs.
 Reports: Any written research, review, or compilation of information related to clean cooking sector activities, interventions, or initiatives.
 Geographic region: A group of contiguous or proximate nations and/or territories.
 The World Bank defines seven standard regions spanning the globe.
-Rationale and learning questions for indicator Indicator used to assess contributions of CCA to research, evidence, and learning in the sector by directly tracking influence on the sector's collective library of written outputs.
-Learning question: How effectively is CCA enabling the dissemination of current and accurate information in the sector?
+Rationale and learning questions for indicator Indicator used to assess contributions of the Alliance to research, evidence, and learning in the sector by directly tracking influence on the sector's collective library of written outputs.
+Learning question: How effectively is the Alliance enabling the dissemination of current and accurate information in the sector?

-Provider of primary data CCA Primary unit of measure Reports Measurement interval (primary data) January 1 to December 31 Methods for primary data collection The research manager at CCA will track published reports on an ongoing basis and share with appropriate internal parties.
+Provider of primary data Clean Cooking Alliance Primary unit of measure Reports Measurement interval (primary data) January 1 to December 31 Methods for primary data collection The research manager at the Alliance will track published reports on an ongoing basis and share with appropriate internal parties.
 The research manager will maintain a shared Google workbook containing a separate sheet for each measurement interval.
-Sources for primary data CCA team members Primary data requirements Each entry will record: • Name of the report • Date it was released or published • Author or publisher • Type of report • Topic of the report • Geographic focus Each entry will include the date the product was added to the tracking sheet.
+Sources for primary data Alliance team members Primary data requirements Each entry will record: • Name of the report • Date it was released or published • Author or publisher • Type of report • Topic of the report • Geographic focus Each entry will include the date the product was added to the tracking sheet.
 Where available, a hyperlink to the report should be included.
-Reporter of aggregated data CCA Aggregated unit of measure Reports Reporting frequency (aggregated data) Annually Sources for aggregated data The source for aggregated data will be the workbook where the primary data is collected.
+Reporter of aggregated data The Clean Cooking Alliance Aggregated unit of measure Reports Reporting frequency (aggregated data) Annually Sources for aggregated data The source for aggregated data will be the workbook where the primary data is collected.
 Guidance for estimation/ analysis At the conclusion of the measurement interval, the research manager will note the total number of published reports.

-Known data limitations CCA contributions to research, evidence, and learning not captured in reports will not be included under this indicator, even though they may be significant and beneficial to the sector.
+Known data limitations Alliance contributions to research, evidence, and learning not captured in reports will not be included under this indicator, even though they may be significant and beneficial to the sector.
 Publication does not necessarily reflect on the quality or utility of reports for the sector.
 Other considerations and related links